section-engineering-education/engineering-education/content/articles/univariate-time-series-analysis-and-forecasting-with-arima-and-seasonal-arima-in-python/index.md

 ![ACF plot](/engineering-education/univariate-time-series-analysis-and-forecasting-with-arima-and-seasonal-arima-in-python/acf-plot.png)

 We will use this plot to get the best value of `q`.
-From the ACF plot, lag no one stands out.
+From the ACF plot, lag number one stands out.
 The red arrow shows the lag point.
 It is slightly above (cuts off) the significance line (the blue line).
 We will select this lag as the best value of `q`.
 Therefore, `q=1`.

-To understand how to interpret an ACF plot and get the best value of  `q`, read this [article](https://people.duke.edu/~rnau/411arim3.htm)
+To understand how to interpret an ACF plot and get the best value of  `q`, read this [article](https://people.duke.edu/~rnau/411arim3.htm).

 #### Plotting PACF
 To plot the PACF, use this code: